 Manufacturers Should Be Free to Set Their Pricing Policies

-According to Dr. Yaron Brook, executive director of the Ayn Rand Institute, "Whether or not antitrust law permits this practice is unanswerable--because antitrust law is filled with undefined terms that can mean whatever the government wants them to mean.
-But we can say this much for certain: manufacturers have a moral right--and should have the legal right--to set the retail price of their products.
+Manufacturers have a moral right--and should have the legal right--to set the retail price of their products ("U.S. Supreme Court hears pricing case," March 27).
 As the legitimate owners of their property, manufacturers--as any other sellers--have a right to set the terms of sale of their own products.
 If a retailer does not agree with the terms of sale set by a manufacturer, if he judges the terms to be unreasonable or unprofitable, he is free to reject the manufacturer's terms and seek other suppliers with different pricing policies.